MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xf0--storage-miniport-error.md

 ## Cause
 -----

-A storage system storport Miniport driver failed to complete a SRB request.
+A bug in the storage Miniport driver kept a SRB request from completing.
+See the error code values listed above for the specific type of failure.

 ## Resolution
 -----